WilsonChen003/HDLGen/README.md

 # HDLGen from Wilson Chen 2022

 ## Overview
-  HDLGen is a tool for HDL(mainly for Verilog) generation£, it enables embedded Perl or Python scripts in Verilog source code,  and support Perl style variable anyway, to generate desired HDL in an easy and efficient way.
+  HDLGen is a tool for HDL(mainly for Verilog) generation, it enables embedded Perl or Python scripts in Verilog source code,  and support Perl style variable anyway, to generate desired HDL in an easy and efficient way.
   It supports all syntax and data structure of Perl or Python, and has a few predefined functions for signal define, module instance, port connection etc.
   This tool also supports extended API functions in Perl style, for any function or module that you want or have from previous knowledge or project.
   HDL and script mixed design file can be any name, while final generated RTL file will be Verilog only( as .v).